hotinherre/Learn-With-Curiosity/Network/Network-Basic.md

 ID for NIC(network interface card).
 Works in local network.
 For external network, look for IP address first.

-## gateway

-Gateway can be router, switch, isp router...
-Sending request to external network(has different network number), need to pass through gateway.

 ## DCHP

 1. dynamically allocate ip to device.
 Map ip to mac address.